Ellie Luscombe; DipCouns. MBACP

 When it comes towards the end of our work we will plan how long we take to do this, reflecting on our initial contract and where we are now.
 It is important that this doesn’t happen abruptly so that when we say goodbye it feels like the right time.

 Your autonomy is important, therefore I won’t tell you what to do or give advice; together we can explore different perspectives and potential ways forward.

 Training, qualifications & experience

-I qualified as a counsellor at The Counsel House in Wickford, Essex, following an integrative programme, awarded by the Counselling and Psychotherapy Central Awarding Body (CPCAB) and recognised by the Open University.
-This training improved my understanding of my own and others’ behaviour, enhancing communication in both personal and professional relationships.
-An integrative approach gives me a range of perspectives reflecting the natural diversity of people, whose needs require the same variety.
+I qualified as a counsellor following an integrative programme, awarded by the Counselling and Psychotherapy Central Awarding Body (CPCAB) and recognised by the Open University.
+This training improved my understanding of my own and others’ behaviour, enhancing communication in both my personal and professional relationships.
+An integrative approach gives me a range of perspectives, reflecting the natural diversity of people, whose needs require the same variety.